krisiwebsitemaker1234/krisiwebsitemaker1234/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning backend
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me :
+- Email - krisisipri2009@gmail.com ;
 - ⚡ Fun fact: ...

 <!---